ryanfowler/SwiftData/README.md

 - the result set as an Array of SDRow objects
 - the error code as an Optional Int

-The error code should always be checked against nil and handled if it exists.
-If there is no error, the result set can be used.

-An SDRow contains a number of SDColumn objects.
+An SDRow contains a number of corresponding SDColumn objects.
 The values for each column can be obtained by using the column name in subscript format, much like a Dictionary.
-In order to obtain the column value as the correct type, you may use the convenience functions:
+In order to obtain the column value in the correct data type, you may use the convenience functions:

 - asString()
 - asInt()